dmamur/elembert/README.md

 - element_classifier.ipynb: An example of how subelements can be calculated from PCA-KMeans models.

 ## Perfomance
-The table displays the ROC-AUC performance of two model versions applied to the datasets listed.
-Bold font indicates the best performance, and the last column showcases previous results obtained from other models. elEmBERT-V0 denotes models that utilize chemical element embeddings, while elEmBERT-V1 employs subelement embeddings as input for the BERT module.
+The table presents the ROC-AUC performance of two model versions applied to the datasets listed.
+Bold font indicates the best performance, and the last column shows previous results obtained from other models. elEmBERT-V0 denotes models that utilize chemical element embeddings, while elEmBERT-V1 employs subelement embeddings as input for the BERT module.
 In both models, we have used an embedding size of 32, 2 layers, and 2 heads.
 |Benchmark	|elEmBERT-V0        |elEmBERT-V1   | Previous best   |
 |--- |---|--- |---|